 Credit cards can be a fantastic cashflow tool – provided you manage them properly.
 Canstar looks at the reasons to have a credit card – but also what you should consider before you sign up.

 Credit cards are handy if you religiously pay them off each month, but this isn’t the case for some people.
 This form of unsecured debt has the potential to derail your whole financial life and the debts can mount up quickly if you are not super-disciplined.

-The first thing to ask yourself is why you want a credit card.
-Yes it is a convenient way to pay but you need to understand that it’s not free money.
+Yes, credit cards are a convenient way to pay for things, but you need to understand that it’s not free money.
 Apart from payday lenders, it can be the most expensive way to borrow.
-With interest rates ranging from 12.69% to 25.45% and annual fees ranging from $0 to $395, clocking up buy-now-pay-later purchases on a credit card is a sure fire way to kick start a debt habit.
+Clocking up buy-now-pay-later purchases on a credit card is a sure fire way to kick-start a debt habit.
 If you are set on getting a credit card – but already know that you aren’t a stickler for dates – then you may want to consider low interest rate credit cards, above any other credit card type.

-The secondary phase of the credit card debt vortex is getting another credit card to pay off the first one.
+If you’re not careful, you could end up getting a second card to pay off the first one.
 It’s an ugly situation but one that, sadly, many find themselves in.
 Meanwhile, the interest rates make sure the debt keeps growing and becoming even more unserviceable.

 Note that all of the above only potentially applies, of course, if you don’t pay your credit card in full each month.
 If you DO pay your credit card in full then good work – it’s a useful form of credit!

-Despite the dire situation, there are things you can do to and by taking action swiftly, you can stop a small problem from becoming a much larger one.
+And, if somewhere down the track you do find yourself in trouble, you can stop a small problem from becoming a much larger on by taking swift action.